juanalbrecht/sketch-city/docs/contract.md

 * Sep 30th - Oct 20th (Lab 3, work on lab 4): Eric
 * Oct 21st - Nov 3rd (Lab 4 and Milestone 3): Alex
 * Nov 4th - Nov 17th (Milestone 4): Christine
+* Nov 18th - Dec 5th (Final competition and deadline for the website): Eric
 ___
 ___
 * I participated in formulating the standards, roles, and procedures as stated in this contract.